guardianproject/info/content/blog/2013-11-05-setting-up-your-own-app-store-with-f-droid.md

 </pre>
 <p>`

-In the case of this HOWTO, we&#8217;re going to setup a &#8220;<a href="https://f-droid.org/manual/fdroid.html#Simple-Binary-Repository" target="_blank">Simple Binary Repository</a>&#8221; to host our official APKs.
+In the case of this HOWTO, we’re going to setup a “<a href="https://f-droid.org/manual/fdroid.html#Simple-Binary-Repository" target="_blank">Simple Binary Repository</a>” to host our official APKs.
 The repo will be set up in the recommended `fdroid/` subdirectory.
 This gives the `fdroid` tool its own directory to work in, and makes the repo URL clearly marked as an FDroid repo.
-Let&#8217;s give our normal user control over this subdirectory in the web root so that we don&#8217;t need to run the F-Droid tools as root (with _nginx_, the webroot is `/usr/share/nginx/www`, it is different for other webservers):
+Let’s give our normal user control over this subdirectory in the web root so that we don’t need to run the F-Droid tools as root (with _nginx_, the webroot is `/usr/share/nginx/www`, it is different for other webservers):

 <pre>sudo mkdir /usr/share/nginx/www/fdroid
 sudo chown -R $USER /usr/share/nginx/www/fdroid